To become a 10x design engineer, you need to leverage engineering design tips. Then the more tips you use, the quicker you can level up.

 - A larger engineering team

-- Increased budget
+- An increased budget

-- Elongated project timeline
+- An elongated project timeline

-- Extended research and development
+- Additional research and development resources

 In the end, most engineering problems on their own are difficult enough.
 So, don’t add extra unnecessary limitations with a negative mindset.
 Especially if you haven’t given your problem justice through your sweat and tears.